Scrum & Key Agile Insights: Everything You Need to Know

 Scrum & Key Agile Insights

-Intelygenz develops AI products on demand.
+Intelygenz develops Intelligent Products on demand.
 This has allowed us to break the barrier of the traditional turnkey or closed project to be more agile in delivery and let the market itself evolve the product.

 A Brief History of Scrum